 Encourage self-reflection and self-awareness

-These strategies enable parents and educators to make children more receptive to feedback and build a more healthy relation to learning and personal development.
-Remember, the aim would be to create a place where mistakes are tolerated as glory stepping stones instead of sources of shame and frustration.
+These strategies enable parents and educators to make children more receptive to feedback and build a healthier relationship to learning and personal development.
+Keep in mind, the goal is to foster an environment that views mistakes as opportunities for growth rather than as causes for shame and frustration.

 Embrace these opportunities, and watch as your children grow and thrive in the face of adversity.